Jorge Luis Borges: Works

+Short stories

+Like his contemporary Vladimir Nabokov and the slightly older James Joyce, Borges combined an interest in his homeland with much broader concerns.
+He also shared their multilingualism and their delight in playing with language; however, unlike Nabokov and Joyce, who over time turned to writing longer works, Borges never wrote a novel.
+To those who reproached him for this omission, Borges replied that his preference lay with the short story, which he found an essential genre, and not with the novel, which he felt required padding.
+Among authors who attempted both genres, he generally preferred their short stories.
+Of Franz Kafka, for example, he stated that his shorter narratives were better than The Trial.
+In the prologue to Ficciones, he wrote that it was a "laborious and impoverishing folly to compose vast books; to set out over 500 pages an idea whose perfect oral exposition can be given in a few minutes".

 Translations by Borges

 Borges was a notable translator.
 He translated works of literature in English, French, German, Old English, and Old Norse into Spanish.
 His first publication, for a Buenos Aires newspaper, was a translation of Oscar Wilde's story "The Happy Prince" into Spanish when he was ten.
 At the end of his life he produced a Spanish-language version of a part of Snorri Sturluson's Prose Edda.
 He also translated (while simultaneously subtly transforming) the works of, among others, Ambrose Bierce, William Faulkner, André Gide, Hermann Hesse, Franz Kafka, Rudyard Kipling, Edgar Allan Poe, Walt Whitman, and Virginia Woolf.
 Borges wrote and lectured extensively on the art of translation, holding that a translation may improve upon the original, may even be unfaithful to it, and that alternative and potentially contradictory renderings of the same work can be equally valid.
 Borges employed the devices of literary forgery and the review of an imaginary work, both forms of modern pseudo-epigrapha.